-v.
+d.
 Responsibility

-The prime recipient will be the responsible authority regarding the settlement and satisfaction of all contractual and administrative issues including, but not limited to disputes and claims arising out of any agreement between the prime recipient and the FFRDC contractor.
+The prime recipient will be the responsible authority regarding the settlement and satisfaction of all contractual and administrative issues including but not limited to disputes and claims arising out of any agreement between the prime recipient and the FFRDC.

-vi.
+e.
 Limit on FFRDC Effort

-The scope of work to be performed by the FFRDC may not be more significant than the scope of work to be performed by the applicant.
+The scope of work to be performed by the FFRDC may not be more significant than the scope of work to be performed by the applicant as measured by proportion of total project costs proposed.